Fostering Parliament Engagement and Oversight on SDGs and the Just Transition

 How to ensure context specificity and sensitivity?

-• Trust building: It is preferable for a strong relationship to exist between parliaments and the implementing partner.
-If such a relationship can be established through this initiative, it would be beneficial to work on a demand driven basis and identify relevant entry points that allow for trust to be built.
+• Trust building: It is preferable that parliaments and the implementing partner have a strong relationship.
+If such a relationship can be established through this initiative, it would be beneficial to work on a demand-driven basis and identify relevant entry points that allow for building trust.

 4.